Papi (Jennifer Lopez song): Synopsis

 The music video begins with the words "Love?
 Happens".
-The video continues with Lopez holding her Blackberry Bold 9900 and chatting with her apartment mail attendant Lisa.
+The video continues with Lopez holding her BlackBerry Bold 9900 and chatting with her apartment mail attendant Lisa.
 They talk about Lopez's love interest; she is disappointed because her lover, who is a colonel in the United States Air Force; has not returned from deployment yet.
 Lisa then hands over the mail and offers her a cookie which she claims will bring her man back to her.
 Lisa is careful to tell her to take only a small bite owing to the strength of the cookie, but Lopez accidentally takes too big a bite.
 The following morning the captivating spell of the cookie takes hold and as Lopez leaves her apartment building she attracts the attention of a man who steals a rose to present to her, only to be tackled by another man.
 As she walks on through the streets of the city she draws the affection of an ever-increasing number of men, including a gardener, a businessman and a motorcyclist, who fight among one another while Lopez walks on oblivious to the chaos behind her.
 Lopez finally reaches her car (a Fiat 500) but is swarmed by the group of men who chase her with gifts of flowers and a puppy.
 The mob eventually outmaneuvers and corners Lopez, forcing her from the car.
 They proceed to dance around her in a complex display of choreography.
 She tells the men to stop and quickly discovers that she can control how close they get to her by using her body positions.
 She manages to lead the men in a quick choreographed sequence before the men all lift her from the ground.
 Her lover then emerges from a bus and rescues her and the crowd quickly dissipates, leaving the pair to drive away in Lopez's car.
 The video ends with a shocked Lopez trying in vain to explain to her lover the events she endured throughout the day.

 Reception

 Idolator's Becky Bain perceived that the clip was "clearly a rejected concept" for a "Lopez-starring romantic comedy", while comparing it to her films The Wedding Planner, The Back-Up Plan and Maid in Manhattan.
 Bain noted that in the music video, Lopez "attempts to do two things with her new video: first, make herself more rateable by a creating comedic, tongue-in-cheek clip.
 And secondly, show people how extremely desirable she is by having hundreds of men literally fling themselves off buildings and crash through breakaway glass to win her affections."
 Billboards Jason Lipshut was unsure about the storyline, but praised the "cheeky choreography" as a "charming nod to Lopez's past videos."
-The Huffington Post gave the music video a positive review: "Ms. Lopez has still got it – "Jenny from the Block" breaks into a signature group dance number and kills it!"
+The Huffington Post gave the music video a positive review, writing "Ms. Lopez has still got it – "Jenny from the Block" breaks into a signature group dance number and kills it!"